rahmathrejik/Question-Answering-Malayalam/README.md

 # Question-Answering-Malayalam

-This project aims at developing QA dataset for Malayalam language.
+This project aims at developing QA dataset for text reasoning and understanding in Malayalam language.